 Electronic Reporting: CDD provides a software program that enables our clients to facilitate the ordering process (and more), whether standalone or integrated through an electronic health records (EHR) system.
 This technology is adaptable to both low- and high-volume workflows to allow for efficient processing on the client side.
 CDD’s streamlined electronic reporting sends report notifications directly to identified points-of-contact and allows result retrieval and advanced search options through our secure electronic website.

 Data and Statistics: One of CDD’s core strengths is data management, representation, and analysis.
-CDD has an established history of sharing health data with public health authorities to provide a basis for informed decisions pertaining to health policy.
+CDD has an established history of sharing de-identified health data with public health authorities to provide a basis for informed decisions pertaining to health policy.
 CDD’s laboratory information system (LIS) provides a unique ability to track patient information and associated health statistics on a macro scale, without losing ability to review micro data when required.